isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-table"></a>
 ## Adding / Editing a table

-The SAC website contains several tables which can be added / edited using markdown.
-The syntax for writing a markdown table is listed [here](https://kramdown.gettalong.org/syntax.html#tables).
+The SAC website contains several tables which can be added / edited using Markdown.
+The syntax for writing a Markdown table is listed [here](https://kramdown.gettalong.org/syntax.html#tables).
 In general, the basic syntax for a markdown table is show below:

-* Basic table syntax
+* Basic Markdown table syntax
 ```
 | row-1/column-1 | row-1/column-2 |
 | row-2/column-1 | row-2/column-2 |
 ```
-* Basic table with header syntax:
+* Basic Markdown table with header syntax:
 ```
 | header/column-1 | header/column-2 |
 |-|-|
 | row-1/column-1 | row-1/column-2 |
 | row-2/column-1 | row-2/column-2 |
 ```
-* Basic table with footer syntax:
+* Basic Markdown table with footer syntax:
 ```
 | row-1/column-1 | row-1/column-2 |
 | row-2/column-1 | row-2/column-2 |